alexakimenko/alexakimenko.github.io/_posts/2016-09-18-time-series-forecasting.markdown

 ---

-Truth be told I'm more a business user then mathematician or programmer.
+Truth be told, I'm more a business user then mathematician or programmer.
 Thus the proposed algorythm is more "I see like this" practice then mathematically and statistically stuffed theory.
-Hovewer this algorytm can be a good example of adaptive auto-regression model.
+Hovewer this algorytm can be a usefull example of a mix of popular machine learning techniques into adaptive auto-regression forecasting model.

 ### First glance on the data